Otto-von-Guericke-University Magdeburg

 01/2025

 The lab is growing again!
 We have three new group members: two new PhD students and one postdoc.
 Welcome to the lab, Tanja, Maria and Olga!
-We wish you a wonderful and successful start and lot's of success for your projects!
+We wish you a wonderful and successful start and lot's of success with your projects!

 12/2024